torhovland/surway/README.md

 - Shows nearby OSM ways on a map.
 - Shows OSM tags for the way nearest you.
-- Being able to write a note geo-located at your current position (useful for later editing).
+- Editor for notes geo-located at your current position (useful for later editing).

 ### Planned features